-The University of Vermont Program in Public Health is an innovative, online, interdisciplinary, accredited Public Health Program offering the Master of Public Health (MPH) degree, the Certificate of Graduate Study in Public Health (GCPH), and the Certificate of Graduate Study in Environmental Public Health.
+The University of Vermont Program in Public Health is an innovative, online, interdisciplinary, accredited Public Health Program offering the Master of Public Health (MPH) degree, the Certificate of Graduate Study in Public Health (GCPH), the Certificate of Graduate Study in Environmental Public Health, the Certificate of Graduate Study in Epidemiology, and the Certificate of Graduate Study in Health Care Management and Policy.
 The program is designed as a collaboration of disciplines, through its faculty and community of students, that is both academic and applicable to health needs of actual populations, in both health care and community settings.
 Graduates will experience a comprehensive foundation of population health sciences to prepare them as they enter health care fields, public health practice, or further advanced study in public health and related sciences.

 The UVM public health program offers a generalist MPH program.
 Graduates will complete sufficient course work to attain depth and breadth in the six core areas of public health knowledge (Public Health and Health Policy, Biostatistics, Epidemiology, Environmental Health Sciences, Health Policy and Management, and Social and Behavioral Sciences), as well as interdisciplinary/cross- cutting areas.
 All graduate professional public health degree students will develop skills in basic public health concepts and demonstrate the skills and integration of knowledge, and application of these concepts through a culminating project experience.

-The University of Vermont offers two online Certificates of Graduate Study, Public Health and Environmental Public Health.
-Both are concise, six-course curriculums that introduce students to the program area.
-Completing either Certificate of Graduate Study will provide students with competency in core areas of public health as well as 18 applicable credits should they decide to pursue the MPH degree.
+The University of Vermont offers four online Certificates of Graduate Study, Public Health, Environmental Public Health, Epidemiology and Health Care Management and Policy.
+Each is a concise, six-course curriculum that introduces students to the program area.
+Completing any Certificate of Graduate Study will provide students with competency in core areas of public health as well as 18 applicable credits should they decide to pursue the MPH degree.

 After successful completion students will be prepared to: